Chorochromatic map: Simple and compound chorochromatic maps

+Left: Example of a simple chorochromatic map showing the distribution and location of active surface coal fields in the United States circa 2012.
+Right: Example of a simple chorochromatic map showing regional devisions of the American Association of Geographers.

 Chorochromatic maps can be categorized as either simple or compound.

 Simple chorochromatic

-Example of a simple chorochromatic map showing the distribution and location of active surface coal fields in the United States circa 2012.

 Simple chorochromatic maps show single regions or categories with spatially intermittent frequencies (i.e., there are gaps between the regions).
 An example of this would be showing the distribution of forests or mineral deposits.
 The chosen variable is represented by a single color symbol or pattern without subdividing it further into subgroups.

 Compound chorochromatic

-Example of a compound chorochromatic map.
+Left: A compound chorochromatic map of Indo-Aryan (Indic) languages in South Asia.
+The color scheme represents the hierarchical nature of language classification, by grouping similar language families: yellows are Eastern Indic, purples are Dardic, reds are Southern Indic, greens are Western Indic, browns are Northern Indic, and oranges are Central Indic.
+Right: Example of a compound chorochromatic map.
 The 21 distinct water resource regions of the United States inhabit spatially unique areas and are symbolized by a unique color value.

 Compound chorochromatic maps represent a full discrete field, consisting of a set of regions of different categories.
 One example would be a full vegetation map, in which the different kinds of vegetation are all shown on the same map, using different symbols or shading patterns.